 |Saskatchewan||Quebec||Prince Edward Island||Yukon|

-The skilled worker based PNP’s with the exception of Quebec, Saskatchewan, and Manitoba, generally require an employer to sponsor the application for admission to Canada.
-Without a government approved employer sponsorship, the application will either not be approved, or will be routinely passed over in favour of applications with an employer sponsored approval.
+The skilled worker-based provincial programs, with the exception of Quebec, Saskatchewan, and Manitoba, generally require an employer to sponsor the applicant for admission to Canada.
+Without a government-approved employer sponsorship, the application will either not be approved, or will be routinely passed over in favour of applications with an employer sponsored approval.